Tope Obadeyi: Career

 Obadeyi signed a three-year contract with Scottish Premiership club Kilmarnock in July 2014.
 After two seasons with the club he signed for Scottish Championship club Dundee United in July 2016, joining on a one-year contract.

 On 31 January 2017, Obadeyi joined League One club Oldham Athletic on a contract until the end of the 2016–17 season.

 He was released by Oldham at the end of the 2017–18 season, following their relegation.

 On 25 July 2018, Obadeyi signed with Ligue 2 club Sochaux on a two-year contract.

 He left Sochaux in June 2020.

 On 4 February 2022, Obadeyi rejoined Oldham Athletic on a short-term contract until the end of the 2021–22 season, the contract not extended following relegation.

 Obadeyi signed for Ilkeston Town in October 2022.
 On 26 November 2022, Obadeyi joined National League North club Gloucester City.
+Scoring the 93 minute winning goal in a 4-3 thriller against Chorley, sending the Tigers to the National League North Playoffs.

+In June 2023, Obadeyi signed for Banbury United.
+In January 2024, he joined Hereford on loan for the remainder of the season.